In search of the sweet spot in implementing MSD programmes

 What the handbook does not tell you: the importance of incorporating 'messiness' thinking when implementing market system development - and the implications for programme design and management.

 Presented by the authors of the Messiness Series this webinar discussed the importance of an adaptive development approach that is able to respond to the divergent and complex messy contexts in which market systems programmes operate.

-They share their experience of analysing 22 partnerships implemented by the DFAT-funded Market Development Facility (MDF) in Fiji and Pakistan.
+They share their experience of analysing 22 partnerships implemented in Phase One of the DFAT-funded Market Development Facility (MDF) in Fiji and Pakistan.

 Fiji represents a thin market scenario in which opportunities for pro-poor growth are few and far between.
 The choice of partners to work with is also limited.
 As in many other countries, market systems are very unformed.
 What do you do when half the ‘donut’ is missing?